 Ferrari FF SPECIFICATIONS

-Designed by the former design director of Pininfarina, Lowie Vermeersch and Flavio Manzoni at the Ferrari Styling Centre, the FF’s purpose was to be a practical four-seater grand tourer that you could use as a daily driver but would also be enjoyed as a proper Ferrari performance car.
 The introduction to their line of “shooting-brake” designed GT cars was something that hasn’t really been seen on a Ferrari.
-The benefits of the design is the accessibility to the trunk as well as the amount of storage space it contains.
-It also means that passengers in the back seats will be a bit more comfortable as the rear section of the FF doesn’t compromise head room.
+The benefits of the design is the access to the trunk as well as the amount of storage space it contains.
+It also means that passengers in the rear will be more comfortable as the rear section of the FF doesn’t compromise head room.

-This is also Ferrari’s first all-wheel drive system fitted to their road cars, which is rather ideal if you will be traveling in weather conditions that you won’t usually find a Ferrari in.
+This is also Ferrari’s first all-wheel drive system fitted to their road cars.
+This is ideal if you will be traveling in weather conditions that you won’t usually find a Ferrari in.

-The combination of these features will get the Ferrari FF from zero to 100km/h in a rapid 3.5 seconds and will get to its 340km/h top speed.
-Along with these performance features, the FF also has a decent carbon ceramic braking system which enhances stopping power and increases longevity compared to a regular braking system.
+The combination of these features will get the Ferrari FF from zero to 100 km/h in a rapid 3.7 seconds and will get to its 335 km/h top speed.